Does Chocolate Have Caffeine?

 Cocoa solids naturally contain some caffeine, whereas cocoa butter has zero caffeine.
 The amount of caffeine contained in chocolate depends on the ratio of cocoa solids to cocoa butter.

-Dark chocolate contains more cocoa solids than milk chocolate, which explains why dark chocolate tends to have the highest amount of caffeine, and white chocolate made with only cocoa butter and milk powder contains no caffeine.
+Dark chocolate contains more cocoa solids than milk chocolate, which explains why it tends to have the highest amount of caffeine, while white chocolate made with only cocoa butter and milk powder does not contain caffeine.

 Watch the video below to learn more about the caffeine content in chocolate.